-If your loved one has a financial protection policy that pays out on death and you want to make a claim, you should contact the insurer either through their website or via phone, email, or post.
+If your loved one has a financial protection policy that pays out on death and you want to make a claim, you should contact the insurer.
 There isn't usually a set timeframe for when you need to contact them.